shlok222/ipfs-docs/docs/concepts/measuring.md

 [IPNI](ipni.md) utilization is measured by calculating the number of requests made per day to the network indexers operated by [cid.contact](https://cid.contact/).
 For more info and the latest data, see [https://probelab.io/ipfskpi/#ipni-utilization](https://probelab.io/ipfskpi/#ipni-utilization).

 ## Tools
 The ProbeLab team is developing tools to continuously monitor the performance of several critical parts of the IPFS network.
-The current set of tools, together with detailed description and links can be found at: [https://probelab.io/tools/](https://probelab.io/tools/).
+The current set of tools, together with detailed descriptions and links can be found at: [https://probelab.io/tools/](https://probelab.io/tools/).
 ### Nebula

 [Nebula](https://github.com/dennis-tra/nebula) is a libp2p DHT crawler that is used to calculate [DHT server availability](#dht-server-availability).
 It periodically tries to connect to DHT Server peers within the IPFS DHT.
 Upon discovering a new peer, the crawler notes the beginning of an availability session, extending this session with each successful connection attempt.
 Conversely, a failed connection ends the session, with a subsequent successful attempt initiating a new one.
 During each measurement period, peers may experience multiple availability sessions.
 Learn more about Nebula at [probelab.io/tools/nebula/](https://probelab.io/tools/nebula/).